hasibzunair/bonjour/README.md

-Hamming up the french accent and evaluation metric on Imagenette.
+Showing off my modelling skills with 'imagenette'.
 This is a subset of Imagnet built by Jeremy Howard.
 More details arrive bientôt.